Wiretapping: United States

 In the United States, under the Foreign Intelligence Surveillance Act, federal intelligence agencies can get approval for wiretaps from the United States Foreign Intelligence Surveillance Court, a court with secret proceedings, or in certain circumstances from the Attorney General without a court order.

 The telephone call recording laws in most U.S. states require only one party to be aware of the recording, while twelve states require both parties to be aware.
 In Nevada, the state legislature enacted a law making it legal for a party to record a conversation if one party to the conversation consented, but the Nevada Supreme Court issued two judicial opinions changing the law and requiring all parties to consent to the recording of a private conversation for it to be legal.
 It is considered better practice to announce at the beginning of a call that the conversation is being recorded.

-The Fourth Amendment to the United States Constitution protects privacy rights by requiring a warrant to search an individual.
+The Fourth Amendment to the United States Constitution protects privacy rights by requiring a warrant to search a person.
 However, telephone tapping is the subject of controversy surrounding violations of this right.
-There are arguments that wiretapping invades an individual's personal privacy and therefore violates their Fourth Amendment rights.
+There are arguments that wiretapping invades a person's personal privacy and therefore violates their Fourth Amendment rights.
 On the other hand, there are certain rules and regulations, which permit wiretapping.
-A notable example of this is the Patriot Act.
-The Patriot act does, in certain circumstances, give the government permission to wiretap citizens.
-In addition, wiretapping laws vary per state which makes it even more difficult to determine whether the Fourth Amendment is being violated.
+A notable example of this is the Patriot Act, which, in certain circumstances, gives the government permission to wiretap citizens.
+In addition, wiretapping laws vary per state, making it even more difficult to determine whether the Fourth Amendment is being violated.